The programme was established to make sure that residents of high-rise buildings are safe – and feel safe – now, and in the future.

 A summary of the announcements, including the government’s response to the ‘Building a Safer Future’ consultation and wider measures to improve building safety now and in the future.

-The Ministry of Housing, Communities and Local Government (MHCLG) has established the Building Safety Programme to cover high-rise residential buildings over 18 metres, including hotels, to make sure that residents of high rise buildings are safe - and feel safe - now, and in the future.
+The Department for Levelling Up, Housing and Communities (then MHCLG) established the Building Safety Programme to make sure that buildings are safe - and people feel safe - now, and in the future.

 The programme is working with building owners, housing providers, schools, hospitals and the construction industry, including an Industry Response Group.